edgefarm/edgefarm/docs/architecture/designdecissions.md

 ## Declarative setup of all components

-Declarative setup in the form of manifest files have become established at the latest since the dominance of kubernetes.
+Declarative setup in the form of manifest files have become established at the latest since the dominance of Kubernetes.

 Here, the target state is defined in the form of .yaml manifests and made available to the system.
 The system takes care that the defined target state is established.
 The system configuration can be administered with it e.g. comfortably over git repositories, versioned, gereviewed and in the case of error also again turned back.
 This approach is called GitOps.